osamaalmughanni/Kumiko/README.md

 ---

 ## Contribution
-For major changes, please open an issue first to discuss what you would like to change.
 If you enjoy using Kumiko, consider making a <a href="https://liberapay.com/osamaalmughanni/donate" target="_blank">donation</a> or subscribing to our premium plans.

 Feel free to reach out to us at mail@getkumiko.com for any inquiries or feedback.
+For major changes, please open an issue.

 ---